 7/8 wt. fast-action fly rods with weight forward floating lines are primary.
 Corresponding tropical sink-tip lines are recommended.
 Knotable wire is a must for dorado fishing.
 Tropical weight flats clothing and plenty of sun protection is necessary in the Ibera.

 Pira accommodates non-angling guests and is supremely comfortable for couples.
 With remote beauty comes travel logistic challenges.
 Frontiers is versed in all arrival methods and a personal conversation with our experts is highly recommended.
 The Ibera is similar to the US Everglades, sun and insect protection is recommended and clothing and gear should be “tropical specific.”
 Fishing from the skiffs is reminiscent of saltwater flats fishing or Florida Bay.
 Birding is extraordinary and many boast their best day at Pira.
 Combine with the Alto Parana for an ultimate Argentina dorado experience.

-Pira entertains any length of stay: $795 per night/angler
+Pira entertains any length of stay: Call for additional rates

 Fishing license: $50 per person